 - developing an online social media presence, through Twitter and LinkedIn for example, to promote yourself and your skills.

-The only UK publisher that still employs full-time in-house lexicographers is the Oxford University Press and this is largely for the update of the Oxford English Dictionary.
+The only UK publisher that still employs full-time, in-house lexicographers is the Oxford University Press and this is largely for updates to the Oxford English Dictionary.

 There are a small number of in-house dictionary editor jobs at most of the dictionary publishers, such as: